 The moral problem is not a simple problem, nor is the blind acceptance of rules of conduct that are supplied and already prepared from outside, neither is the affirmation of a radical freedom to establish ourselves, alone, our values and our purposes (Garaudy, 1982).
-The moral problem in a man's life is made of vivid contradictions, always renewed, between the demands of the discipline necessary for the effectiveness of our struggle and the sense of personal responsibility that each of us have in the preparation and in the application of the laws themselves of our combativeness (Garaudy, 1982).

-In this sense, the question of morality was developed by Foucault (1986, pg 33), as the following:

-1) A set of values and action rules (norms) for individuals and groups, through the prescription of several instruments that can be explicitly and clearly disclosed, or transmitted diffusely, and 2) The actual behavior of individuals regarding these rules and values (norms) that are proposed, designating; thereby, the way they submit or comply or resist, or respect, or neglect, more or less completely a set of values.
+The moral problem in a man's life is made of vivid contradictions, always renewed, between the demands of the discipline necessary for the effectiveness of our struggle and the sense of personal responsibility that each of us have in the preparation In this sense, the question of morality was developed by ??oucault (1986, pg 33), as the following: 1) A set of values and action rules (norms) for individuals and groups, through the prescription of several instruments that can be explicitly and clearly disclosed, or transmitted diffusely, and 2) The actual behavior of individuals regarding these rules and values (norms) that are proposed, designating; thereby, the way they submit or comply or resist, or respect, or neglect, more or less completely a set of values.
 This second statement results in the understanding of the reflections of the human being himself, whose emphasis lies on forms of subjectivity and in the practices of the self, and not merely by the observance of a code / norm established.